411 PAIN

 The company 1-800-411-PAIN Referral Service (or 411 PAIN) was an American medical and lawyer referral service until it closed in December 2018.
 The firm, based in Davie, Florida, was established in 1995 by Robert Lewin.
 The organization is an attorney-referral system for victims of motor vehicle accidents, slip and falls work-related injuries, and recreational accidents.

-The Florida Trend cited it as one of Florida's larger for-profit lawyer referral services, and Biotech Week cited the company as one of America's "leading treatment and lawyer referral resources for people injured in auto accidents."
+The Florida Trend cited it as one of Florida's larger for-profit lawyer referral services.
+Biotech Week cited the company as one of America's "leading treatment and lawyer referral resources for people injured in auto accidents."

 Background and trademark

 411-PAIN was established in Florida in 1995 by chiropractor Robert Lewin.
 In a 2010 United States District Court Southern District of Florida case, it states that 411-PAIN provided "assistance to victims of motor vehicle, slip and fall, work-related, and recreational accidents seeking medical, chiropractic and therapeutic care and legal advice by referring them to doctors and other health care professionals, scheduling appointments, and referring victims seeking legal advice to local attorneys."

 In advertising, the company is known for its phrase, "After 911, Call 411, 1-800-411-PAIN."
 Their radio and television-based commercials usually feature actors portraying police officers or emergency workers urging motor accident victims to contact both a lawyer and doctor as soon as possible after the crash after calling 911.